Skip to content

 Lakewood’s Garden Mausoleum has options for those who choose cremation, both indoors and outdoors in the gardens.

-From the visionary decisions made by Lakewood’s first leaders to today’s dedicated board of trustees, Lakewood will continue to remain in step with (even ahead of) today’s families’ needs.
-And for many, that means being a continuing resource for those who choose cremation.
+From the visionary decisions made by Lakewood’s first leaders to today’s dedicated board of trustees, Lakewood continues to embrace innovation and offer many options for today’s families’ needs.
+We continue to be a resource for those who choose cremation.

 Want to learn more about your options?
 Our family service counselors are here to help you understand your options and answer your questions about cremation.
 Call us at 612-822-2171 or send an email to info@lakewoodcemetery.org to set up some time to talk.